Vaaroy/vetromedia/README.md

-# LSAPP - Laravel From Scratch App
+# Vetro Media Blog Application

-This is the source code for the "Laravel From Scratch" Youtube series by Traversy media.
-It is a website with a blog application.
-It also includes full authentication and file uploading.
+This is the source code is for simple laravel blog application with crud functionality.

 ## Version
 1.0.0

-## Database
-The sql dump is in _SQL/lsapp.sql